002A/ixora.io/projects/camera-3D/index.rst

 Acknowledgements
 ================

 I would like to thank `Lee Byron`_ for making the original RedBlue library.
-Camera3D has little resemblance to RedBlue but did inherit a couple of lines of code from its stereoscopic calculations.
-More importantly, it provided me with the inspiration to create this.
+Camera3D has little resemblance to RedBlue but does inherit a couple of lines of code from its stereoscopic calculations.
+More importantly, RedBlue provided me with the inspiration to create this.
 I would also like to thank my fellow campers from `ITP Camp <http://itp.nyu.edu/camp2015/>`_, especially the folks who attended the session I taught on the first Camera3D prototype.
 The feedback I received was valuable and helped me make this library even easier to use.
-I would also like to thank `Tomás Laurenzo <http://laurenzo.net/>`_ and Kay Anar for helpful feedback on NVidia 3D.
+I would also like to thank `Tomás Laurenzo <http://laurenzo.net/>`_ and Kay Anar for helpful feedback on working with NVidia 3D.

 Features
 ========

 Camera3D works with Processing 2.2 and 3.0.

 To learn how to use Camera3D, start with the :doc:`tutorial`.
 Next, have a look at the examples provided to you when you installed Camera3D through Processing_'s Import Library feature.

 Below are the built in generators you can use, along with an explanation of how they operate.
 There's also a :doc:`regular-renderer` that makes Camera3D animations look just like a regular P3D sketch if you need it.